 Student Health Plan (SHP)

 If you meet requirements to waive the health insurance, follow instructions on this website.
-If you have any questions, please contact their office at [email protected] or leave a message at 607-255-5467.
+If you have any questions, please contact the Student Health Benefits office at [email protected] or 607-255-6363.

 Orientation to Cornell Tech Community

 We look forward to introducing you to your classmates and sharing campus resources.
 Over the course of the summer, we will be hosting virtual events where you can interact with your class and learn about Cornell Tech.
 We will also send you interactive modules so that you can learn more about campus resources.
-Remember a mandatory in-person orientation will be held on the Cornell Tech campus August 20-21!
+Remember a mandatory in-person orientation will be held on the Cornell Tech campus August 19-20, with an optional day on August 21!

 Jackie Klein, PhD, Assistant Dean of Graduate Education, has been working with students on college campuses for over two decades in an academic and student affairs capacity.
 Prior to Cornell Tech she worked to start up NYU’s newest campus in Shanghai, China where she lived and worked for two years.
 Jackie received her PhD in Counselor Education at the University of Iowa and her Master’s Degree in Counseling & Development at CW Post Long Island University.
 In her free time, Jackie enjoys traveling, working out, reading, exploring new restaurants, and spending time with her daughters and husband.

-Heidi Marshall joined the Student & Academic Affairs team as the Academic Affairs Coordinator in 2023.
-Heidi leads the PhD appointment process as well as course support (grader; general support) student hires.
-Additionally, Heidi assists with registrar functions and helps implement large scale student events.
-Prior to Cornell Tech, Heidi worked at the Graduate School on the Ithaca campus.
+Heidi Marshall, Assistant Registrar, oversees all registrar functions at Cornell Tech, and serves as a key liaison between Cornell Tech, the University Registrar and respective colleges and professional schools in Ithaca.
+Prior to joining Cornell Tech, Heidi worked at the Graduate School on the Ithaca campus.
 Heidi received her B.S. in Actuarial Science at Bryant University and a M.A. in Higher Education Administration with a Concentration in Student Affairs from Boston College.

 Danielle Gregg leads support for international students upon matriculation including orientation, Curricular Practical Training (CPT), Optional Practical Training (OPT), updates to I-20s, as well as continuing support for our alumni on F-1 visas following graduation.
 Additionally, Danielle works with the Student & Academic Affairs team to execute large student events.
 She comes to Cornell Tech from Boston where she served as an International Student Advisor and Designated School Official for students at Computer Systems Institute.
 She received her Bachelor of Science at Union College and completed masters coursework towards a degree in Language Science and Technology at Universität des Saarlandes, Saarbrücken, Germany.
 In her spare time, she enjoys studying languages including Spanish, Vietnamese, German, and Mandarin.

-Laura Graffitti is responsible for overseeing Cornell Tech’s MBA programs operations and serves as the primary contact for Cornell Tech MBA students.
-Laura collaborates with colleagues at both Cornell Tech and the Johnson School in Ithaca to support MBA students.
-Laura comes to us from Columbia Business School, where she was the Senior Associate Director of Programs and Operations for the Paul Milstein Center for Real Estate.
-Laura planned and executed student events and managed the operations for the Center.
-Prior to that, Laura was the Assistant Director of Student Life at the Columbia University School of Professional Studies.
-Laura received a Bachelor of Science degree in Business Administration from the University of Rhode Island and a Master of Science in Higher Education Administration from Baruch College.
-During her free time Laura loves to travel, try new restaurants, and spend time with friends and family.
+Laura Graffitti oversees operations for Cornell Tech’s MBA programs and serves as the primary contact for Cornell Tech MBA students.
+She collaborates with colleagues at both Cornell Tech and the Johnson School in Ithaca to support the student experience.
+Before joining Cornell Tech, Laura was the Senior Associate Director of Programs and Operations for the Paul Milstein Center for Real Estate at Columbia Business School and as the Assistant Director of Student Life at Columbia University’s School of Professional Studies.
+Laura holds a B.S. in Business Administration from the University of Rhode Island and an M.S. in Higher Education Administration from Baruch College.
+In her free time, she enjoys traveling, trying new restaurants, and spending time with friends and family.
 She looks forward to working with all of you this upcoming year!

-If you have any additional questions, please email us at: [email protected].
+If you have any additional questions, please submit a ticket to our team!

 Take Care,